Moving is an Adventure - One full of mistakes and growth!

-In the past 5 weeks, I've met people from India, UK, France, and Israel.
+In the past 5 weeks, I've met people from India, the UK, France, and Israel.
 I've met very smart people with and without degrees.
 People who inspire, people who demonstrate great leadership.
 The list goes on.
-The melting pot of people has been truly remarkable, because without them even knowing it, they have made many of my tough days here into positive ones.
+The melting pot of people has been truly remarkable because without them even knowing it, they have made many of my tough days here into positive ones.

 Home...22 years of surrounding mountains.
 Friends and family only hours or minutes away.
 It is the place one feels comfortable, happy, loved.
 A place we all eventually have to leave.
 It is hard.
 Life is hard sometimes.

 The feeling of someone calling to check up on you helps you appreciate your friendship.
 Planning a visit to see them shows you truly care even though you’re not there.
 Moving challenges you and your friends to demonstrate how real of a friendship it is.
 It is all part of life, and it's the ones that still call you or the ones you make sure to call that make you realize just how lucky you are to have them in your life.

 I truly miss and love you all!